Do Antimicrobial Gym Clothes Actually Work?

 Limitations for Heavy Sweaters

-Bacteria resistant fabric has clear limits.
+Bacteria-resistant fabric has clear limits.
 During intense training sessions that generate significant sweat, even antimicrobial treatments can't eliminate all odor-causing bacteria immediately.

 Heavy sweaters should expect: